azmu0520/js-savollari/README.md

 ## Q. **_What is a typical use case for anonymous functions?_**

-They can be used in IIFEs to encapsulate some code within a local scope so that variables declared in it do not leak to the global scope.
+They can be used in IIFEs to encapsulate some code within a local scope so that o'zgaruvchilar declared in it do not leak to the global scope.

 ```js
 (function () {